Temper (film): Marketing

 The theatrical trailer, with a duration of 116 seconds, was unveiled on the night of 28 January 2015 at the audio launch.
 It received 250,000 views, 3000 likes, 250 dislikes, and more than 250 comments within 12 hours of its release in YouTube and received mixed feedback from the audience.
 Deccan Chronicle opined that the trailer promised action and entertainment and would leave the audience asking for more.
 Oneindia Entertainment wrote, "As the trailer depicts him as a police officer, a dancer, a lover and a comedian and thus on a whole, Temper can be told as Jr. NTR in & as", adding that the trailer raised expectations.
 Meanwhile, the video promo of the item number Ittage Rechchipodam crossed more than 90,000 views on the official channel in YouTube within 24 hours of its release.
 The dance moves of Rama Rao and Nora Fatehi received praise.

 The 40-second video promo of the song Temper received praise, particularly for Rama Rao's dance movements.
 The theatrical trailer crossed half a million views within 18 hours of its release in YouTube.
 It crossed one million views on 1 February 2015 in Puri Jagannadh's official channel on YouTube, making it one of the record-breaking Telugu film trailers in YouTube.
 The video promo of the song One More Time received positive response.
 Six new stills featuring Rama Rao along with a set of working stills were released on 4 February 2015.
 60 stills were released by the makers later; most of them featured Rama Rao in stylish looks and a few of them featuring the roles played by the remaining star cast.

 Home media

 The film satellite rights were sold for an amount of ₹77.5 million to an undisclosed leading channel, thus beating the record set by Rama Rao's previous film Rabhasa (2014).
 The television broadcast rights were sold to Gemini TV for an amount of ₹78 million who faced a stiff competition from MAA TV.
+Then film recorded a TRP (Television Rating Point) of 29.9 on Gemini TV, which remains the highest TRP ever recorded for a Telugu film premiere to this day.